StefanBartl/nvim/docs/NOTES/PersonelPlugins/BINDINGS/Usercmds/fileops.nvim.md

 - `resolve_dest`'s `[%] {dest}` two-shape argument (implicit `%` when one
   arg given, explicit when two) is preserved by forwarding composer's bound positionals straight into `resolve_dest(fargs)`/`dispatch()`.
+- 2026-07-23: the feature branch that did the 2026-07-21 work above (`claude/session-ccf9cf`) had branched *before* `d803686`
+  ("refactor: drop `_nvim` suffix from lua module root") landed on `main`, so it never got that rename and sat unmerged with the whole module tree still at `lua/fileops_nvim/`.
+Discovered it via `git log --oneline --all` while starting this same roadmap task fresh — merged it into `main`'s successor branch instead of redoing the work, resolving the rename conflict by keeping the no-suffix `lua/fileops/` path (3 conflicts
+  total: `bindings/usrcmds.lua`'s require block, plus `ops/bulk.lua` and `util/git.lua` needing a manual `fileops_nvim` → `fileops` sed pass after git placed them at the right new path automatically).
+This is why the Autocmds cheatsheet's augroup names had a stale `fileops_nvim_*` infix until the same pass fixed it.
+- 2026-07-23: implemented the one item the merged branch had legitimately left undone — "Session-Kompatibilität" (`session_compat`, see above) — and caught a real bug in the first draft via the new `file_spec.lua` test: bare `vim.cmd("mksession!")` does **not** reuse `v:this_session`, it writes `./Session.vim` in Neovim's cwd instead (confirmed against `:h mksession`'s actual behavior, not just the docstring's assumption).
+  Fixed by passing `fn.fnameescape(vim.v.this_session)` explicitly.
+Left a stray `Session.vim` in the repo root during manual debugging before the fix landed — cleaned up before committing.